simpsonst/posthack/README.md

 Then `remove-external-sender` demangles the message body by looking for text indicated by configuration.
 Finally, various subject tags are stripped.

-The configuration file must contain a `blocks` entry, which itself is a `$HOME/.config/posthack/ext1.yml` can contain the likes of the following:
+The configuration file must contain a `blocks` entry, which itself can contain the likes of the following:

 ```
 blocks: